 How to use the service

-If you're finding it difficult to become involved in decisions about your social care or to express your wishes, we can arrange for an advocate to help you do this, on your behalf.
+If you're finding it hard to become involved in decisions about your social care or to express your wishes, we can arrange for an advocate to help you do this.
+They'd do it on your behalf.

-You can also ask for the service yourself or on behalf of someone else, by getting in touch with Cloverleaf by:
+You can also ask for the service yourself or on behalf of someone else.
+You can get in touch with Cloverleaf by: